fanglingsu/vimb/CONTRIBUTING.md

 ## Communication

-If you wan't to discuss some feature or provide some suggestion that can't be done very well with the github issues.
+If you want to discuss some feature or provide some suggestion that can't be done very well with the github issues.
 You should use the [mailing list][mail] for this purpose.
 Else it's a good decision to use the features provided by github for that.